-In order to qualify for admission to a public university in 2027 (Year 12 in 2026) a student must fulfil the following criteria:
+In order to qualify for admission to a public university in 2028 (Year 12 in 2027) a student must fulfil the following criteria:

 - 1. Meet the WACE Secondary Graduation requirements prescribed by the School Curriculum & Standards Authority (SCSA) see page 4. - 2.
 Competence in English: This is different to the WACE Language Competence standard.
-The normal requirement is for applicants to achieve a final scaled mark of at least 50% in the English Literature or English WACE exam. - 3.
+The normal requirement is for applicants to achieve a final scaled mark of at least 50% in the English Literature or English WACE exam.
+Students who complete Curtin UniReady will also be deemed to have met the Competence in English requirement.
+Some Universities will also allow OLNA combined with a suitable General English scoreplease discuss this with our VET and Careers Coordinators. - 3.
 Preferred or pre-requisite subjects: Universities may require students to study particular Year 12 courses and achieve a scaled score of 50.
 For example, Engineering has certain mathematics and science subject requirements.
 To find out more about these courses, consult the University handbooks or the TISC website. - 4.
 Obtain a sufficiently high Australian Tertiary Admissions Rank (ATAR) for entry to a particular university course.
 This is simply a tool used to rank students for the purpose of entrance to courses at universities, and is usually the most difficult entrance requirement to meet.